bzminer/bzminer/README.md

   log_table_interval         How often the 'log' output reprints the device/pool table, in ms. Separate from --interval, which is how often the engine PUBLISHES a snapshot (the web UI and metrics want that fast).
 0 = print on every snapshot.
 CLI: --log-table-interval tui_interval               How often the 'tui' dashboard redraws, in ms. A keypress redraws immediately regardless.
 CLI: --tui-interval metrics                    Columns on the MONITORING sensor table (--dmon, and the monitoring screen of the tui/log outputs).
 Comma- or space-separated.
 Takes single columns (memused, memfree, memtotal, util, memutil, core, mem, temp, memtemp, hotspot, power, fan), sensor GROUPS that expand to everything present (temps, clocks, powers, fans, volts, currents, pcie, memory, utilization, performance, all), and any vendor metric key this rig's backends emit (pcie.tx, temp.vr_core, ...).
 Empty = memused,memfree,util,memutil,core,mem,temp,memtemp,hotspot.
 Run 'bzminer --list-columns' for every name available on THIS machine.
 CLI: --metrics device_columns             Columns on the mining screen's DEVICE table (the hardware box above the algorithm box).
 Same vocabulary as metrics above.
-Empty = memfree,memtotal,core,mem,fan,power,temp.
+Empty = memfree,memtotal,core,mem,fan,power,temp,memtemp - memtemp is dropped automatically on cards with no memory sensor.
 Run 'bzminer --list-columns' for the full list.
 CLI: --device-columns mining_columns             Columns on the MINING table (the algorithm box: shares, hashrate, pool).
 Its own vocabulary - id, name, cfg, shares, accepted, rejected, pending, stale, errors, eff, poolhr, hr, avghr, power, temp, fan, core, mem, tbs, status, poolinfo.
 Empty = id,cfg,tbs,shares,eff,poolhr,hr,status,poolinfo. `tbs` is the MEASURED average time between shares found - what a device delivers, as opposed to the `est. tbs` its difficulty predicts. `poolinfo` is the pool's own column - height, difficulty, est. tbs and latency, one per row.
 Warthog leaves it out by default, because its status column carries the rig summary and wants the width; name it explicitly to get it there too.
 Drop it and those four pack into 'status' instead.
 Drop 'status' as well and the per-device status text goes with them - nothing is left wide enough to hold it.
 Run 'bzminer --list-columns' for the full list.
 CLI: --mining-columns cpu_metrics                Collect CPU telemetry (per-core clocks, temperatures, usage, CCD sensors).
 Set false on a GPU rig that does not want them, or where the reads need a privileged driver - GPU metrics are unaffected.
 CLI: --cpu-metrics 0 cache_qos                  Reserve a private slice of the last-level cache for each CPU mining thread (Linux, root, and a CPU with cache allocation - AMD Zen 2 and newer, or Intel with RDT).
 RandomX's 2 MiB scratchpads add up to exactly the L3 on a typical rig, so left alone they evict one another; fencing them off measured +1.15% on a Threadripper PRO 9955WX (Zen 5), and -0.86% on Zen 4 - which is why it is only applied on Zen 5.
 Machine-wide while mining and restored on exit.
 CLI: --cache-qos 0